-- In Botswana, workers formally have the right to form and join trade unions, with the exception of police officers, members of the Botswana Defence Force and the prison service.
+In Botswana, workers formally have the right to form and join trade unions, with the exception of police officers, the Botswana Defence Force and the prison service.

-- The Ministry of Labour and Home Affairs has the legal power to intervene in union affairs.
+The Ministry of Labour and Home Affairs has the legal power to interfere in union affairs.

 Registration of trade unions, via the Registrar at the Ministry, is compulsory.
 The Trade Unions and Employers’ Organizations Act requires a minimum of one third of the employees of an employer to form a union, and the Labour Minister is empowered to determine the conditions for union membership.

 Collective bargaining is allowed, provided the union represents at least 25% of the workforce.